adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 ### The Logger

 After hitting [Github](https://github.com)'s api, we want to log the username that was searched for.
 Probably to implement some sort of ___most searched users___ feature.
-The way this would work is by prepending some sort of separator - `;` - to each username in the log file.
+The way this would work is by appending some sort of separator - `;` - to each username in the log file.
 With this, we end up with a file that has it's content similar to this : `fabpot;funkatron;philsturgeon;adelowo;codeguy;`.

 Then we can run through the entire file content, run some logic to get the username that appears the highest number of times.